brillout/wildcard-api/docs/custom-vs-generic.template.md

   can be a convenient way to retrieve/mutate data.
   (For example with [Prisma](https://github.com/prisma/prisma) or [Hasura](https://github.com/hasura/graphql-engine).)
-  Such generated API are missing permissions, and a custom API / Wildcard can be used as a permission layer.
+  Such generated API are missing permissions, and a custom API / Wildcard can be used as permission layer.

 - **Custom API + GraphQL API**.
   If your frontend has data requirements your GraphQL API cannot fulfill,